marcou-andrew/CX4640Project/README.md

 - Dividing a number by a very small number could return Inf or a special case of NaN
 - Dividing a very small number by a very large number could result in 0 due to mantissa limits
 - Subtraction is also NOT associative
+## Preventing Errors
+Sometimes it is possible to work around these errors using specific methods.
+Whenever possible, it is important to try to mitigate floating-point error to avoid failure of a function.
+* Try to add values of similar magnitude (i.e. add very small numbers to other very small numbers)
+* Avoid subtracting similar values; algebraically "massage" the equation to avoid this subtraction
+* When multiplying and dividing, attempt to multiply and divide by numbers near to 1 (to prevent from getting very large or very small numbers)
+* Use built-in functions (where possible) that are better optimized to reduce error
 ### Catastrophic Cancellation
 Catastrophic Cancellation occurs when you have a subtraction of two very similar numbers.
 Though you get a very precise result, the cancellation of leading digits causes an extreme loss of information.
 For example
 $$6.23145 * 10^1 - 6.23134 * 10^1 = 1.10000 * 10^{-3}$$